arglin/linetoart-core/README.md

 # linetoart-core
-core algorithm to generate the String Art from a portrait
+core algorithm to generate the String Art from a portrait.

 This artwork is created by crossing one single string around fixed number of nails which form a shape like a circle, square etc.

 # how to use
 ```